To be eligible to receive support from this fund, you must:

-- Teaching artist or teaching artist assistant working with students in NYC public, private, and charter schools; colleges/universities; and/or NYC community groups such as senior centers, libraries, religious institutions, prisons, veteran centers, or the like;
+- Teaching artist, teaching artist assistant, or teaching artist intern working with students in NYC public, private, and charter schools; colleges/universities; and/or NYC community groups such as senior centers, libraries, religious institutions, prisons, veteran centers, or the like;

-Full-time or part-time arts administrator working in an Education and/or Community Engagement department within a non-profit organization or community-based organization;
+- Full-time, part-time, or intern arts administrator working in an Education and/or Community Engagement department within a non-profit organization or community-based organization;

-Full-time or part-time arts administrator working for an arts education non-profit organization.
+- Full-time, part-time, or intern arts administrator working for an arts education non-profit organization.

 2) Be based and/or working in the metro-New York City area defined as: